CDR Norman L. Youngblood

 Youngblood's Tigers - 1958 (click to enlarge)

-From the Webmaster: I have received confirmation that CDR Youngblood is deceased (see below).
-This page will contain the recollections of those who knew and served with him, starting with me.
+From the Webmaster: This page will contain the recollections of those who knew and served with him, starting with me.
 Other references to him on this site: "Faces of VFP-62" pages 1,3,8; "Photo Gallery"; "VFP-62 Memorabilia" Det 44-61 Newsletters; "Scarborough Photos" Page 2, photo #1.

-As I receive more information, I will build a memoriam to Cdr.
-Youngblood on our "In Memoriam" Page.
+To see a memorial to Cdr.
+Youngblood go to our "In Memoriam" Page.

 - My first detachment in VFP-62 was on the USS Shangri La, with then LCDR Norman Youngblood serving as the Officer in Charge.
 It seemed to me then, as it still does now after four decades, that his picture should be included in the dictionary under "Fighter Pilot".
 Even for a rookie, you knew instantly that he was in a class of his own; a "hot dog" pilot with lots of charisma.
 He had intense eyes and tough good looks.